-According to the World Economic Forum (2021), the global infrastructure financing deficit is estimated at \$1 trillion annually, which is 1.4% of the gross domestic product.
-The world will be facing a \$15 trillion infrastructure gap between projected investment and the amount needed to provide adequate global infrastructure by 2040 (George et al., 2019).
-African governments have historically financed a sizeable share of the continent's infrastructure development on the balance sheet, and budgetary restrictions have thus constrained infrastructure rollout.
+According to the World Economic Forum (2021), the global infrastructure financing deficit is estimated at USD1 trillion annually, which is 1.4% of the gross domestic product.
+The world will be facing a USD15 trillion infrastructure gap between projected investment and the amount needed to provide adequate global infrastructure by 2040 (George, Kaldany and Losavio, 2019).
+African governments have historically financed a sizeable share of the continent's infrastructure development on the balance sheet and budgetary restrictions have thus constrained infrastructure rollout.
 With over half the world's population living in cities, transportation concerns are ever-growing.
-The rapidly increasing demand and the inefficacy of financing infrastructure investments pose challenges to developing sustainable projects (African Business, 2023).
-Moreover, efforts to alleviate poverty and continuously incline toward sustainable development are hampered by poor-performing transportation infrastructure (Jiang et al., 2020).
+The rapidly increasing demand and the inefficacy of financing infrastructure investments pose challenges to developing sustainable projects (United Nations, 2020).
+Moreover, efforts to alleviate poverty and continuously incline toward sustainable development are hampered by poorperforming transportation infrastructure (Jiang, Wen and Qi, 2020).
 Inadequate transport services and physical or financial inaccessibility to transport options are prevailing in African cities and have been used to conceptualise transport poverty (Popoola et al., 2022).
-Poor transport infrastructure and lack of access to safe and practical transport infrastructure constrain development in many developing countries (Oraegbune & Ugwu, 2020).
-In this sense, transportation infrastructure provision is linked with Sustainable Development Goals (SDG) 11 (sustainable transport infrastructure) and 10 (reduced inequalities), societal development and international relations (Skorobogatova & Kuzmina-Merlino, 2017).
-For economies to grow and strive towards realising SDG imperatives, continuous attention on the efficacy of the financial models for transportation infrastructure delivery is pertinent.
+Poor transport infrastructure and lack of access to safe and practical transport infrastructure constrain development in many developing countries (Oraegbune and Ugwu, 2020).
+In this sense, transportation infrastructure provision is linked with Sustainable Development Goals (SDG) 11 (sustainable transport infrastructure) and 10 (reduced inequalities), societal development and international relations (Skorobogatova and Kuzmina-Merlino, 2017).
+For economies to grow and strive towards realising SDG imperatives, continuous attention to the efficacy of the financial models for transportation infrastructure delivery is pertinent.

-Many cities including developing countries have turned to public and private partnerships (PPP) to alleviate the situation for infrastructure development.
-PPPs have been favoured to support developing and managing the rapidly demanded public infrastructure and leverage both public and private resources (Ahmadabadi & Heravi, 2019; Chan et al., 2023).
-PPP is a cooperation between public and private actors to develop products and services and share associated risks, costs and resources (Benitez-Avila et al., 2019).
+Many cities including developing countries have turned to public-private partnerships (PPPs) to alleviate the situation for infrastructure development.
+PPPs have been favoured to support developing and managing the rapidly demanded public infrastructure and leverage both public and private resources (Ahmadabadi and Heravi, 2019; Chan et al., 2023).
+PPP is a cooperation between public and private actors to develop products and services and share associated risks, costs and resources (Benítez-Ávila, Hartmann and Dewulf, 2019).

-Transportation projects have been successfully delivered through PPP projects in England, Australia, and Asian and African countries (Menzies, 2016; Seeletse, 2016; Ke et al., 2017).
-Sustainable infrastructure delivery through PPP partly depends on the structure for costs, transparency, risk-sharing, design and implementation.
-However, private sector involvement does not necessarily alleviate associated difficulties on PPP projects; thus, continually analysing risk factors for such arrangements is vital (Okoro et al., 2017).
-The sustainability of partnerships in infrastructure service delivery is linked with Sustainable Development Goal 17 with a focus on "multi-stakeholder partnerships as important vehicles for mobilising and sharing knowledge, expertise, technologies and financial resources to support the achievement of the development sustainable goals in all countries, particularly developing countries" (Chan et al., 2023).
+Transportation projects have been successfully delivered through PPP projects in England, Australia and Asian and African countries (Menzies, 2016; Seeletse, 2016; Ke et al., 2017).
+Sustainable infrastructure delivery through PPPs partly depends on the structure for costs, transparency, risk-sharing, design and implementation.
+However, private sector involvement does not necessarily alleviate associated difficulties on PPP projects; thus, continually analysing risk factors for such arrangements is vital (Okoro, Musonda and Agumba, 2017).
+The sustainability of partnerships in infrastructure service delivery is linked with SDG 17 with a focus on multi-stakeholder partnerships as important vehicles for mobilising and sharing knowledge, expertise, technologies and financial resources to support the achievement of the SDG in all countries, particularly developing countries (Chan et al., 2023).